Muath-Ademar/Muath-Ademar/README.md

 ### Hi there 👋, My name is Muath Ademar.
 #### I love coding, especially the Front-end side of it.
-I am a Business Administration graduate currently attending a programing bootcamp.
+I am a Business Administration graduate who has completed a programming bootcamp.

 Skills:  JS / HTML / CSS/ Python/ Java/ MERN